GN296qt/java/oops/README.md

 - is a blueprint/template that defines attributes and methods of objects.
 - it follows uniformity across objects i.e all the objects of one class have same attributes and same methods.
 - there are 2 types of classes in a code one is user defined and other is main class(file name ) .here we are primarily considering user defined class

-objects
+- conventionally class name first letter to be capital objects
 - instance of class
 -  declaration means creating objects